Duan-JM/awesome-papers-fewshot/image_classification/README.md

         extracted by backbone.
 They need to pick out which of them is useful for current task
     * Methods divided into two step: Dimensionality reduction(PCA or ICA) -> Cluster methods(BKM or MSP)
+- [ICML 2020] Meta Variance Transfer: Learning to Augment from the Others
+    * Use support categories to enhance target categories embeddings
+- [ICML 2020] Meta-Learning with Shared Amortized Variational Inference
+    * Using Shared Amortized Variational Inference to generalize more precise prototypes

 **cross-modal**:
   You can find relevant cross-modality methods below